excentis/ByteBlower_GUI_examples/frameblasting/README.md

 The project assumes that the ByteBlower ports are docked behind a NAT-device (or any type of modem or access point).
-We make this assumption mostly because such devices are the most senstive to the generated traffic.
+We make this assumption mostly because such devices are the most sensitive to the generated traffic.

 A default, UDP frameblasting flow checks whether we are successful in disrupting the device under test.

 ### Ex 1.
 Syn blasting
-This scenario floods the netwerk with TCP-syn packets.
+This scenario floods the network with TCP-syn packets.
 The NAT-device should ignore them fairly quickly.

 ### Ex 2.
 Wrong checksums
 Small packets with purposely wrong IPv4 header checksum and IPv4 length.